DRUG CRIMES: CIVIL ASSET FORFEITURE

 The bill would require the State Court Administrative Office to develop and make available to law enforcement agencies, courts, and the public a form for asserting an ownership interest in seized property.
 The form would have to require a claimant to provide a detailed description of the property, the claimant’s ownership interest in the property, and a signed attestation that the claimant has a bona fide ownership interest in the property.

-· The property is subject to forfeiture under section 7521(a).
+· The seized property is subject to forfeiture under section 7521; and

-If the plaintiff cannot meet this burden of proof, the property must be returned to the owner not more than 14 days from the date the court issues a dispositive order.
-Further, except as otherwise provided in section 7521a (HB 4001), property would have to be returned to the owner not more than 14 days after any of the following occurs:
+If the plaintiff cannot meet the burden of proof, the property must be returned to the owner not more than seven days from the date the court issues a dispositive order.
+Further, except as otherwise provided in section 7521a (HB 4001), property would have to be returned to the owner not more than seven days after any of the following occurs:

 · All charges against the person relating to the commission of a crime are dismissed.